MridulSingh123/Virtual_classroom/Virtual_Classroom-main/README.md

 📌 Notes
 - Ensure your MySQL server is running before launching the application.
 - For optimal performance, run the server component first before connecting clients.
-- GUI may differ slightly based on your OS and screen resolution.
-🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.
-📜 License
-This project is licensed under the MIT License.